MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 If you’re having trouble signing in to [!include[pn-remote-assist](../includes/pn-remote-assist.md)], try the following:

--   Make sure you’re using a work or school account, not a Microsoft account, to sign in to [!include[pn-hololens](../includes/pn-hololens.md)].
+-   Make sure you’re using a work or school account, not a [!include[cc-microsoft](../includes/cc-microsoft.md) account, to sign in to [!include[pn-hololens](../includes/pn-hololens.md)].

 -   Make sure that the work or school account you’re using has a valid [Office